dhis2/dhis2-docs/src/commonmark/en/content/user/mobile.md

 Many DHIS2 instances are using GenericHttpGateway to connect to their local gateways.
 These local gateways provides HTTP APIs for sending SMS.
 In new GenericHttpGateway it is now possible to configure generic configuration template for gateway configuration.
-This template along with other parameters will compose http request towards external gateway.
+This template is converted into request payload by replacing place holders with actual values taken from gateway key value parameters.

 ![](resources/images/dhis2_mobile_sms/generic-gateway.png)